Local. Trusted. On Your Side.

 How do you know which Part-D Drug Plan or Advantage Plan to enroll in?
 With our quoting tools, we will show you the bottom line.
 Which plan covers your drugs the best and minimizes your out of pocket.

-Most Medicare Advantage Plans will have Part D included .
+Most Medicare Advantage Plans will have Part D included.
 Not all plans cover drugs the same.
 Some cover certain medications better than others.
-On one plan you could have $5,000 worth of annual prescription copays, while on another you could only have $1,500.
-We keep it simple and show you the bottom line, which plan/carrier covers your medications the best.
+On one plan you could have $2,000 worth of annual prescription copays, while on another you could only have $500 out of pocket.
+We keep it simple and show you the bottom line, which carrier and plan covers your medications the best.
 Being cost effective goes a long way in saving you money.

 If you take out a Medicare Supplement Plan, you will need a seperate stand alone drug plan.
 How do you know which Part-D plan to get?
 Give us a list of the Prescriptions you take including dosage and frequency, and we'll identify the best drug plan for you in your zip code based on your prescription list.